 People use every imaginable type of camera on safari.
 You see smartphones, tablets, but also 10kg half a meter long lenses which are impossible to hold still and are therefore pretty much useless on safari rides…

 If you are a professional photographer going to Africa in order to photograph animals, then this post is not for you.
-If you don’t care about the pictures and only go on safari for the experience – then this post is not for you either.
+If you don’t care about the pictures and only go on safari for the experience – then this article is not for you either.

 Before I continue with what kind of camera equipment you best take on safari in Africa, there are a couple of things you should know.
 Read on!

 What to know about taking pictures of animals on safari

 - You cannot take good safari pictures with a smartphone, a tablet or a pocket camera.
 You can take ok pictures with the newest smartphones, but it’s incomparable with the quality you get with a DSLR camera.